Documentation

 where \(\nabla\) indicates the gradient.

-where \(L\) is the thickness in the direction of heat flow and \(q\) and \(\Delta T\) are both written as positive quantities.
-We just have to keep in mind that \(q\) always flows from high to low temperature\(^1\).
+where \(L\) is the spatial length in the direction of heat flow and \(q\) and \(\Delta T\) are both written as positive quantities.

 The internal energy of the molecules is transferred by impact with other molecules.
-Areas with low temperatures will be occupied by molecules of high temperatures and vice-versa.
-The thermal conductivity can be explained with this imagination and be derived with the kinetic theory of gases:
+Areas with low temperatures, therefore lower internal thermal energy, will absorb heat from molecules of high temperatures.
+The thermal conductivity can be explained with this imagination and be derived with the kinetic theory of gases [1]:

 $$ T = \frac{2}{3} \frac{K}{N k_B}$$